Usage

 exogenous_inputs

-, which are additional inputs to the system which are not in any of the above categories.
+.
+These are additional inputs to the system, which are supplied from other packages.
+This means they are not flows, but usually connect to the Modeling Toolkit Standard Library.
 Often, they can be considered control inputs.
-An example would be the pumped flow rate of aFlowPump
+An example would be the control input for the pumped flow rate of aFlowPump

 . - Exogenous Outputs: A system can have a set of